africanbushman/africanbushman.github.io/README.md

 ### License

-* This program is under the MIT license *
+* This website is under the MIT license *

 Copyright (c) 2017 **Hive corporation**